4 Things You Must Know When Applying to Schools in Dubai, the UAE, or Anywhere Abroad!

 - include a photograph at the top of your CV, but make sure it is a professional-looking photograph!

 - I have heard from so many teachers who didn't follow the guidelines above and then never heard from any school they applied to in Dubai and the UAE, so be sure not to make the same mistake!
 Make those changes above and then ask yourself if you are proud of your CV and cover letter.
 Do you feel confident that it will sell you as the best candidate to headteachers abroad who receive THOUSANDS of applications each year?
-If you are unsure and would love more guidance from an expat teacher who has been offered 12 teaching jobs abroad at outstanding schools and saved six figures from my time teaching abroad (aka me!), I run Teach Abroad Academy.
-It is currently closed but will be open in a few weeks!
+If you are unsure and would love more guidance from an expat teacher who has been offered 12 teaching jobs abroad at outstanding schools and saved six figures from my time teaching abroad (aka me!), I have a number of CV and cover letter services, so DM me IG here!

 4. You must always research the school before accepting the contract!